CodeForFoco/org/Roles/Team_Member.md

 ## Responsibilities of a Teaching Team Member include...

 * Follow our Code of Conduct (http://codeforfoco.org/code-of-conduct/).
 The too-short executive summary that should most work: don't do anything that you wouldn't do at work, and you'll be fine.
-* Respect Cohere's space and needs.
-Primarily, clean up after yourself, don't take things that aren't clearly intend for you, and be friendly and respectful to Coherians who are working late.
+* Respect meeting space.
+Primarily, clean up after yourself, don't take things that aren't clearly intend for you, and be friendly and respectful.

 ## A Great Team Member will additionally....